MNaushad97/movieFlix97/README.md

 6. The project will get hosted at url: http: localhost:3000

-Requirements Covered ✅ | Not Covered ⚠️ 🚧
+Requirements Covered ✅ :

-✅ Created custom UI components for the app, using React
+- Created custom UI components for the app, using React

-✅ Displays a list of movies sorted in descending order of popularity.
+- Displays a list of movies sorted in descending order of popularity.

-✅ Shows information card for each movieCard.
+- Shows information card for each movieCard.

-✅ Load a total of only 20 movies for each year
+- Load a total of only 20 movies for each year

-✅ Implemented smooth scrolling behavior
+- Implemented smooth scrolling behavior

-✅ Implemented virtualised rendering maintaing infinite scroll feel
+- Implemented virtualised rendering maintaing infinite scroll feel

-✅ Interaction is smooth and doesn’t cause any jitters.
+- Interaction is smooth and doesn’t cause any jitters.

-✅ Allows users to filter movies by genre.
+- Allows users to filter movies by genre.

-✅ Multiple Genre selection implemented
+- Multiple Genre selection implemented

-⚠️ 🚧 Not Covered : loading movies of previous year when user scrolls up  (logic commented / removed )
+⚠️ 🚧 Requirements Not Covered :
+- loading movies of previous year when user scrolls up  (logic commented / removed )

 > Encountered scroll jitter issues when trying to load the previous year's movie list.
 To ensure a smoother and more responsive user experience had to optimize the code by streamlining certain logic and reducing unnecessary computations related to the movie list retrieval and rendering.